 Throughout her career, Sharapova has won almost $38 million in prize money and has pocketed nearly $1 million to date in 2018.

 Sharapova’s net worth is $135 million.

 Rafael Nadal Net Worth: $180M

 As the No. 1-ranked tennis player in the world, Nadal has amassed a superstar fortune at $160 million.
 The tennis star won his 11th French Open title this June and added $2.6 million to his bank account as part of the major prize money.
 He then went on to participate in the semi-finals at Wimbledon this July where he took home close to $750,000.

 The famed tennis player won his first singles gold medal at the 2008 Beijing Olympics.
 Other recent career highlights include winning the U.S. Open and the ATP World Tour Masters 1000 Madrid in 2017.
 With 17 major wins, Nadal has the second-highest number of Glam Slam titles in men’s tennis today, second only to Roger Federer.

 In 2018, Nadal’s career earnings totaled $41.4 million, making him the 20th highest-paid athlete, according to Forbes.
 Of that total, $27 million is from endorsement deals and the remaining $14.4 million is from prize money.
 Nadal currently has endorsement deals with major brands like Nike, Kia Motors and Telefónica.
 Today, the tennis star is worth $180 million.

 Serena Williams Net Worth: $180M

-Although her salary pales in comparison to her male counterparts, tennis powerhouse Serena Williams is the world’s highest-paid female athlete.
+Although her salary pales in comparison with her male counterparts, tennis powerhouse Serena Williams is the world’s highest-paid female athlete.
 From June 2016 to June 2017, Williams took home $27 million in prize money, which might sound low but she also took a 14-month break during her pregnancy.
 Throughout her career, Williams’ salary has been much higher, earning more than $84.8 million in prize money.
 Her recent runner-up score at Wimbledon in July brought in almost $1.5 million.

 Novak Djokovic Net Worth: $200M